 He serves as consultant and thought leader in medical informatics, telemedicine, HIT public policy, and health care policy including:

 "State of the State on HIT", Florida’s Agency for Health Care Administration (AHCA)

 "Telehealth: State of the State", Florida Telehealth Summit

 "Separating Fact from Fiction: What Every Journalist Needs to Know about Healthcare Policy", Poynter Institute for Media Studies

-"Future of Reimbursement" and "ABCs of MACRA", ACP Annual Congress
+"Future of Reimbursement" and "ABCs of MACRA", AVLS Annual Congress

 "Advocacy Role of Physician Societies in a Period of Significant Changes in Health Care Economics", American Venous Forum Annual Meeting